Toronto subway: Accessibility

-A growing number of Toronto's subway stations are accessible to wheelchair users in general and riders with accessibility issues.
-Upgrade plans to stations call for all stations to be barrier-free and have elevator access by 2025.
-Sheppard West station was the first station to be fully accessible when it opened in 1996.
+Most of the Toronto subway system was built before wheelchair access was a requirement under the Ontarians with Disabilities Act (ODA).
+However, all subway stations built since 1996 are equipped with elevators, and as of December 2024, 81 percent (57 of 70) of Toronto's subway stations are now accessible following upgrade works to add elevators, wide fare gates, and access doors to the station.

+In 2021, the TTC planned to make all of its stations accessible by 2025.
+By comparison, the Montreal Metro plans for all stations to be accessible by 2038, the Chicago "L" plans for all stations to be accessible in the 2030s, and the New York City Subway plans for 95 percent of stations to be accessible by 2055.

+All TTC trains offer level boarding for customers with wheelchairs and other accessibility needs, with priority seating and dedicated wheelchair areas onboard each train.

 Cleanliness

 The May 2010 TTC cleanliness audit of subway stations found that none of them meets the transit agency's highest standard for cleanliness and general state of repair.
 Only 21 stations scored in the 70- to 80-percent range in the TTC's cleanliness scale, a range described as "Ordinary Tidiness", while 45 fell in the 60- to 70-percent range achieving what the commission describes as "Casual Inattentiveness".
 The May audit was the third in a series of comprehensive assessments that began in 2009.
 The commission announced a "Cleaning Blitz" that would add 30 new temporary cleaners for the latter part of 2010 to address major issues and has other action plans that include more full-time cleaners, and new and more effective ways at addressing station cleanliness.

+The TTC implemented stricter cleanliness protocols during the COVID-19 pandemic.